sagarg1032/Missing-Dates-Finder/README.md

 ```
 Enter start date (YYYY-MM-DD): 2024-12-01
 Enter end date (YYYY-MM-DD): 2024-12-31
-Please enter the folder path where CSV files are downloaded: /path/to/your/folder
+Provide the folder path where CSV files are stored: /path/to/your/folder
 ```

 ### Example Output